Replacing Your Sargon or Enco DRO Console with TouchDRO

 Connector Replacement

-Since both the Sargon scale side and the TouchDRO input are D-Sub connectors, you can also replace the DB-25 on the scale cable with a DB-9 directly.
-This eliminates the adapter cable entirely, though it does mean cutting off the original connector.
+As an alternative, you can cut off the DB-25 on the scale cable and solder a DB-9 on in its place.
+This eliminates the adapter cable entirely, but it's a one-way change; the scales will no longer plug into the original Sargon console.
 If your Sargon console is beyond repair and you have no plans to go back, this is the cleanest approach.

 As with any scale rewiring, note your wire colors before desoldering anything.
 Sargon did not follow a universal color code across production runs, so the colors on your scales may not match someone else's.